qijinshe/nimo-markdown-cv/index.md

 {% include cv-contact.html %}
 ## **Introduction**
-My research interests are in reinforcement learning, computer graphics and Robotics, with a focus on applying learning methods to robotic manipulation and animation generation.
+My research interests are in reinforcement learning, computer graphics and robotics, with a focus on applying learning methods to robotic manipulation and animation generation.

 ## **Education**